ansible/ansible/docs/docsite/rst/dev_guide/developing_modules.rst

 For your module to support check mode, you must pass ``supports_check_mode=True`` when instantiating the AnsibleModule object.
 The AnsibleModule.check_mode attribute will evaluate to True when check mode is enabled.
-For example
+For example:

 .. code-block:: python